Limits of isotropic damage models for complex load paths -- beyond stress triaxiality and Lode angle parameter: Numerical examples

 \subsubsection{Fracture surfaces for proportional loading}

-In order to compute iso-surfaces of damage, a suitable scalar-valued measure is required.
-In this section, the directional relative stiffness of $\xi_\mathbb{E} = 0.8$ is chosen for that purpose.
-Clearly other measures and thresholds are also possible.
+In order to compute iso-surfaces of damage, the directional relative stiffness of $\xi_\mathbb{E} = 0.8$ is chosen.
 Starting from the initial unloaded configuration, the stresses are increased until threshold $\xi_\mathbb{E} = 0.8$ is reached.
 For the whole load path, the stress triaxiality and the Lode angle parameter are kept constant (proportional loading). $17\times 13$ tuples of stress triaxiality and Lode angle parameter are considered in order to span the fracture surface.
 Along the evolving load path, the stress tensor is prescribed as

 where $\eta$ is the (prescribed) stress triaxiality and $\bar{\theta}$ the (prescribed) Lode angle parameter.
 Closed-form solutions for $\sigma_{22}(\sigma_{11},\eta,L\of{\bar{\theta}})$ and $\sigma_{33}(\sigma_{11},\eta,L\of{\bar{\theta}})$ are given in~\ref{Ssec:PR}.
 Thus, the only free loading parameter is $\sigma_{11}$.
 This parameter is increased until the damage threshold is reached.